jasonhemann/20FA-2800/index.md

 ## Welcome

-Welcome to the ``Logic and Computation'' for Fall 2020.
+Welcome to the "Logic and Computation" for Fall 2020.
 We hope this will be an education and enjoyable experience.
 We endeavor to spotlight the logical underpinnings of skills you have previously learned, and also to contextualize the deep connections between